stratus-meridian/sm_dev_portal/README.txt

 INTRODUCTION
 ------------

- Stratus Meridian offers a unique selection of APIs in FinTech which you could consume and build your apps from.
+ Stratus Meridian developer portal distribution will help with acceleration of your API program.

  * For a full description of the profile, visit the project page: https://www.drupal.org/project/sm_dev_portal